An efficient dual-branch framework via implicit self-texture enhancement for arbitrary-scale histopathology image super-resolution: Experiments

-The feature $F_{STF}$ after Feature-based enhancement is decoded into the pixel information $I_{LPD}$ in the spatial domain by the LPD module, and in order to complete the Spatial Domain-based texture enhancement in the second stage, we use the LTD module to decode the texture features learned by Texture Learner directly into the spatial domain texture information $I_{LTD}$ and sum it with $I_{LPD}$ to complete the Spatial Domain-based texture enhancement.
-In order to demonstrate the effectiveness of the designed Spatial Domain-based Enhancement strategy, we removed the LTD module in the ISTE framework and used only the pixels decoded by the LPD module as the final prediction results.
-The results in Table 2 suggest that incorporating spatial domain-based texture enhancement on top of feature-based texture enhancement can lead to improved results.
-To better illustrate the effectiveness of the Spatial Domain-based Enhancement, we visualized the pixel information decoded by the LPD module and the texture information decoded by the LTD in the whole framework of ISTE in Figure 9.
-It can be seen that the pixel information $I_{LPD}$ decoded only with LPD is relatively smooth and lacks high-frequency texture details, whereas the texture information $I_{LTD}$ decoded with LTD reveals clear outlines and texture features of the tissue cells and has more vibrant colors.
-This further illustrates the importance of using LTD for the Spatial Domain-based Enhancement.
+The feature $F_{STF}$ is decoded into the pixel information $I_{LPD}$ in the spatial domain by the LPD.
+To accomplish spatial domain-based texture enhancement in the subsequent stage, LTD is employed to decode texture features acquired by the TL directly into spatial domain texture information $I_{LTD}$, and we sum $I_{LTD}$ with $I_{LPD}$ to obtain $I_{Pred}$.
+To demonstrate the effectiveness of the designed Spatial domain-based enhancement strategy, we removed the LTD in the ISTE framework and utilized only the pixels decoded by the LPD as the final prediction results.
+The results in Table 4 suggest that incorporating spatial domain-based texture enhancement can lead to improved results.
+To better illustrate the effectiveness of the spatial domain-based enhancement, we visualized the pixel information decoded by the LPD and the texture information decoded by the LTD in the framework of ISTE in Fig.9.
+It can be seen that the texture information $I_{LTD}$ decoded with LTD reveals clear outlines and texture features of the tissue cells and has more vibrant colors.
+This further illustrates the importance of LTD for spatial domain-based enhancement.